slsa-framework/slsa/README.md

 *   Artifact signatures alone only prevent a subset of the attacks we care about.

-At a minimum, SLSA can be used as a set of guiding principles within an organization.
+At a minimum, SLSA can be used as a set of guiding principles for software producers and consumers.
 More importantly, SLSA allows us to talk about supply chain risks and mitigations in a common language.
 This allows us to communicate and act on those risks across organizational boundaries.

 Numeric levels, in particular, are useful because they are simple.
 A decision maker easily understands that SLSA 3 is better than SLSA 2 without understanding